top of page

 1- Review athletic stance, ankle flex, small wedge turns, add speed Video

 Many people will have reinforced natural moves by skiing on the back of their skis and very little ankle flex.
 A few can change much quicker than most who will need a lot of work.
+They will be turning with their upper bodies rather than from the ground up.

 2- Make turns stepping on the new outside ski sooner, then smooth down and up moves Video